 The keynote of food in Puglia is simple, fresh ingredients.
 Whether it is fruit and vegetables, locally produced ham and cheese, or the mussels for which the region is renowned, everything is of the highest quality.
 Even a plain meal of pasta and tomato sauce is transformed when the sauce is made with tomatoes ripened on the vine and topped with fresh basil that tastes as if it has just been picked.

 Even if you don’t want to buy anything it is a pleasure to walk around the food markets and to see what is on offer.
 And of course you will want to try some of the region’s restaurants.
 There are no chains or fast food restaurants here – instead you will get friendly service and freshly cooked food.

-I’ll be writing more about all these activities (except the beach!).
-But if anyone has any more ideas for things to do on the Gargano Peninsula, I’d love to hear from you.
+If you have any more ideas for things to do on the Gargano Peninsula, I’d love to hear from you.